-— The following story appears in the upcoming August issue of Canoe & Kayak, available on newsstands next week.
+-- The following story appeared in the August 2012 issue of Canoe & Kayak.

 Most people know Jim Coffey the international river guide and conservationist.
 As founder of Quebec-based outfitter Esprit Whitewater Worldwide, he has plenty of experience seeing things go right on the water.
 However, Coffey’s real passion lies in teaching river rescue and whitewater safety for times when things go bad.
 And after over 25 years in the whitewater business, Coffey states that "a certain level of expertise, efficiency, and expedience are the three things that can turn a bad situation back into a good one, or at least prevent it from getting worse."
 So this spring, Coffey partnered with Five2Nine Productions’ to turn that passion into the new video-based program, R3: Rescue for River Runners.